natter1/GEDFReader/README.rst

         save_png(self, filename, max_figure_size=(4, 4), dpi: int = 300, transparent: bool = False)

-    Save a matplotlib.Figure aof the measurement as a \*.png.
+    Save a matplotlib.Figure of the measurement as a \*.png.

     :filename: